-After getting a positive result on a home pregnancy test, Amy and I were excited for her OB/GYN appointment where they would take the first ultrasound.
+After getting a positive result on a home pregnancy test, Amy and I were excited for her ob-gyn appointment, where they would take the first ultrasound.
 They ushered us into the exam room and a nurse shortly came in to conduct the procedure.
 She applied the gel and began looking for the baby.
-She quickly found it and gave us a quick glance of him on the monitor as we listened to his heartbeat.
-As she began taking measurements she suddenly said, “Oh, it looks like there are two in here.”
+She found it and gave us a quick glance of him on the monitor as we listened to his heartbeat.
+As she began taking measurements, she suddenly said, “Oh, it looks like there are two in here.”

 Amy and I stared at each other in disbelief.
 Then, both our faces lit up with wide grins as we began to laugh at the curveball life had just thrown at us.
 The nurse continued to take measurements as we began to contemplate what this would mean for the pregnancy and our lives.

 At some point, we noticed that the nurse was no longer smiling but had become focused on the ultrasound.
 She completed her tasks and indicated the doctor would be in shortly.
-After a few minutes, Dr. Sturino came in and congratulated us on expecting twins.
-She talked to Amy at length about how this pregnancy would be different for Amy from her first.
+After a few minutes, the doctor came in and congratulated us on expecting twins.
+She talked to Amy at length about how this pregnancy would be different than Amy’s first.
 After reviewing that, she mentioned that the ultrasound had failed to detect a membrane that would normally separate the twins.

 Our mood turned serious in an instant.